The 2014 four-month residential Program will include:

 The cornerstone of the Yale World Fellows Program is a 15-week global affairs colloquium taught by renowned faculty from across Yale’s undergraduate, graduate and Professional schools.
 Through exposure to both classical philosophical texts, current academic research and practical thought, the program creates a real-world experience unlike any traditional academic program.
 Fellows are challenged to test their own boundaries, to think differently about their work to date and to consider new and potentially multi-disciplinary directions.

 Fellows can audit almost any of the 2,000+ courses offered at Yale University with the opportunity to develop or continue work on individual or collaborative research projects.
-They also spend time building relationships with Yale faculty and students, giving talks and lectures and engaging in informal dialogue and debate.
+They also spend time building relationships with Yale faculty and students, giving talks and lectures and engaging in informal dialog and debate.
 Many get involved with Yale and local community organizations, providing a valuable exchange of ideas.

 Learn more about applying to become a Yale World Fellow.